 Okay, now I’m going to show you two methods for making DIY Happy Planner Covers at home.
 Let’s start with the supply list for the first method.
 I’ve hyperlinked to everything I’m using to make for easy shopping.

-Note: All these items can be found on Amazon and have free shipping with Amazon Prime.
+Note: Most of these items can be found on Amazon and have free shipping with Amazon Prime.
 If you’re not a Prime member you can sign up for a FREE 30 day trial HERE and take advantage of FREE shipping for 30 days!

 Single Hole Punch & Scissors